Jacques Soustelle: France Libre

 Appointed to head the Special Services Branch (DGHS) in Algiers in (1943–1944) by the French Committee of National Liberation), He was Commissioner of the Republic (prefect) in Bordeaux then in the Liberation deputy of Mayenne.
+The name of the agency was changed on 26 October 1944, to DGER (Direction générale des études et recherches).
+As the organisation was characterised by numerous cases of nepotism, abuses and political feuds, Soustelle was removed from his position as Director.

 Reconstruction of France

 In 1945, he served first as Minister of Information, then as Minister of the Colonies.
 From 1947 to 1951, he served as Secretary General of the Gaullist party Rassemblement du Peuple Français (RPF) and was one De Gaulle's closest counsellors.
+Soustelle was a strong supporter of Israel.
+He was a chairman of the Franco-Israel Alliance, which campaigned for a closer military relationship between France and Israel.

 Algeria

 He was nominated Governor General of Algeria by Pierre Mendès France in 1955–56, favouring the integration of the Muslim community in the French Departments along the Mediterranean coast.
 Thanks to Soustelle's support during the May 1958 Algiers revolt, De Gaulle returned to power.

 Though he believed he would become Algeria Secretary, Soustelle was only named Information Minister in June 1958.
 In 1959, he was appointed Minister of State in charge of Overseas Departments by De Gaulle.
-He was unharmed after three Front de Libération Nationale (FLN) terrorists attempted to assassinate him by shooting his car on the Place de l'Étoile in Paris.
+He was unharmed after three Front de Libération Nationale (FLN) members attempted to assassinate him by shooting his car on the Place de l'Étoile in Paris.
 He asked De Gaulle for a presidential pardon for the only attacker who had been arrested and sentenced to death.
 Soustelle disagreed with De Gaulle's sudden turn for Algerian independence.
-He analyzed this turnaround in his book L'Espérance Trahie (Broken Hope).
+He analyzed this turnaround in his book L'Espérance trahie (Broken Hope).
 Soustelle was dismissed from the cabinet and the Gaullist party Union pour la nouvelle République (UNR) in 1960 and joined the terrorist Organisation armée secrète (OAS) in the fight against the independence of Algeria.
 When the OAS was replaced by the Conseil National de la Résistance (CNR), he joined this new organization with Georges Bidault, former President of the World War II National Council of the Resistance.
 His activities led his being sued for attempting to undermine the authority of the French state.
 He lived in exile between 1961 and his 1968 amnesty.